Matthew C. Whited, PhD, FSBM

 Research Interests

 Cardiovascular disease (CVD) is the result of a combination of modifiable health behaviors, environment, and genetic makeup and takes several decades to manifest itself before an individual begins to suffer impairment from this very common class of diseases.
-My research interests center around the association between mental health and health behaviors that influence risk for cardiovascular disease.
-I am especially interested in understanding the mechanisms of the association between depression and CVD (e.g. cardiovascular psychophysiology; eating/exercise behaviors; sleep) in order to design and apply interventions to reduce CVD risk via treatment of depression and related mental health issues.
-The association between mental health and CVD risk is complicated and multifactorial and necessitates strong collaborations between myself and junior and senior colleagues to investigate in multiple settings (e.g. a cardiovascular and pulmonary rehabilitation program, a college campus, the surrounding community, the internet).
-My program of research represents my attempts to understand this association from various perspectives and approaches in order to determine the role of mental health treatment on CVD prevention.
+My research interests center around the association between mental health and health behaviors that influence risk for cardiovascular disease (CVD).
+While I began with an interest in understanding the biopsychological mechanisms of the association between depression and CVD, my more recent focus has been on identifying and modifying behavioral risk factors for CVD.
+Even with this focus, the association between mental health and CVD risk is complex, multifactorial, and necessitates strong collaborations between myself and my senior and junior colleagues to investigate multiple risk factors across multiple settings.
+My research efforts represent my attempts to understand this association from various perspectives and approaches in order to determine the role of mental health treatment in CVD prevention.
+Much of my work is focused within the cardiopulmonary rehabilitation setting, focused on late-stage prevention of CVD progression.
+To balance this, I am also highly interested in CVD prevention amongst emerging adults.

 The Cardiovascular Psychophysiology Laboratory

 We maintain a very active physical laboratory space that consists of my own graduate students, Dr. D. Erik Everhart‘s Cognitive Neuroscience laboratory, a rotating cast of undergraduate research assistants, and occasionally ECU Clinical Health Psychology graduate students from other labs.
-Using the equipment in this lab space, we study the influence of behavioral and psychological factors on individuals’ psychophysiological responses to stress.
-My graduate students and I also collaborate with researchers and treatment providers across ECU, most prominently Vidant Hospital Cardiovascular and Pulmonary Rehabilitation.
+Using the equipment in this lab space, we study behavioral and physiological factors for cardiovascular disease among the undergraduate population.
+My graduate students and I also collaborate with the ECU Health Cardiovascular and Pulmonary Rehabilitation Clinic.
+This collaboration has existed over many years and allows us to provide CVPR patients with much needed behavioral health education.
+As a large part of this partnership, we also conduct important research to determine how to improve patient adherence to life-extending CVPR treatment and how to improve both behavioral and physiological outcomes.

 Current Graduate Students

-Taylor Stallings is a second-year graduate student who earned her BS in Health Psychology from MCPHS University.
+Taylor Stallings is a fifth-year graduate student who earned her BS in Health Psychology from MCPHS University.
 She later completed a MS in Health Psychology and a Graduate Certificate in Health Education and Communication from the University of the Sciences in Philadelphia.
 After graduation she worked as a Clinical Research Coordinator for the University of Pennsylvania’s Palliative and Advanced Illness Research (PAIR) Center.
 Under the guidance of Dr. Whited and Dr. Christensen, she hopes to explore how psychology and palliative care come together to influence care for patients and caregivers of those with advanced heart, lung and kidney disease and those who need palliative care/end-of-life care services.
+She is currently completing her dissertation investigating the palliative care needs of chronic kidney disease patients.

 Former Graduate Students

-Dr. Jordan Ellis graduated from ECU in 2020 and is currently an active duty licensed clinical psychologist and Captain in the United States Air Force.
-Jordan is stationed at Lackland Air Force Base and works in the mental health clinic at Wilford Hall Ambulatory Medical Center, where he also completed his clinical psychology internship.
-He recently deployed as part of an integrated human performance team in support of Special Operations Forces in East Africa.
+Dr. Ellis graduated from ECU in 2020 and is currently an active duty clinical health psychologist and Captain in the United States Air Force.
+Jordan completed his clinical psychology internship and 2-year postdoctoral fellowship in Clinical Health Psychology at Wilford Hall Ambulatory Medical Center at Lackland Air Force Base, San Antonio, TX.
+He currently works as a clinical health psychologist at Andrews Air Force Base in Maryland and is engaged in training clinical psychology interns in health psychology and applied research focused on population level interventions for improving sleep health in the Air Force.
 While working with Dr. Whited, he completed his dissertation which utilized mobile ecological momentary assessment to examine the relationships between mood, stress, experiential avoidance, and program adherence in cardiopulmonary rehabilitation patients.

-Dr. Ashley Griffith graduated from ECU in 2022 and currently works as a postdoctoral fellow at the Rocky Mountain MIRECC for Suicide Prevention in Aurora, CO.
-Ashley continues to provide clinical services as part of the Behavioral Medicine team and suicide consultation team at the Rocky Mountain Regional VA, while also engaging in research related to suicide prevention in Veterans.
-While working at ECU, she completed a Master’s thesis examining barriers to seeking mental health care among service members and her Quantitative Methods for the Social and Behavioral Sciences Certificate.
+Dr. Griffith earned her PhD from ECU in 2022 and currently works as an Advanced Psychology Postdoctoral Fellow at the Rocky Mountain MIRECC for Suicide Prevention in Aurora, CO.
+Ashley is a licensed psychologist and currently provides clinical services as part of the Suicide Risk Management Team at the Rocky Mountain Regional VA, while also engaging in research related to suicide prevention in Veterans, specifically LGBTQ+ Veterans.
+While working at ECU, she completed a Master’s thesis examining barriers to seeking mental health care among service members and earned her Quantitative Methods for the Social and Behavioral Sciences Certificate.
 She then completed her dissertation with Dr. Whited, where she examined how morally injurious experiences influenced mental health stigma and attitudes towards seeking mental health treatment for service members and Veterans.
 She went on to complete an internship at the Rocky Mountain Regional VA Medical Center in Aurora, CO.

 Clinical Interests

-I lead the Depression Specialty Service in the ECU psychology department’s PASS clinic.
-You can find more information on the PASS clinic page.
+I occasionally hold a treatment practicum at the ECU Psychology Clinic.
 I specialize in Behavioral Activation and have experience training other clinicians in this treatment approach both regionally and nationally.
-If you’re curious about Behavioral Activation, the treatment manual has been published and you can obtain it free of charge if you our your institution has a subscription.
+If you’re curious about Behavioral Activation, the treatment manual has been published and you can obtain it free of charge if your institution has a subscription.
 Additionally, you can see me discuss Behavioral Activation in the videos below under “media.”

 Grant Funding